Georgia Mechanics Lien — Deadlines, Laws, and Filing Guide

 Georgia subcontractors and suppliers who do not have a direct contract with the owner must send a Notice to Contractor within 30 days of first furnishing labor or materials on projects where a Notice of Commencement has been filed.
 Failure to send a timely Notice to Contractor can eliminate lien rights.

-Where to File a Mechanics Lien in Georgia
+Where Do You File a Mechanics Lien in Georgia?

 In Georgia, mechanics liens are filed with the Clerk of Superior Court in the county where the project property is located.
 Georgia uses a Superior Court filing system rather than a County Recorder system.